Mindhral/RA_userscripts/README.md

 ## RA_GameListRandom

-On game list pages (only *Want to play* at the moment), adds a button to select a random game.
+On game list pages (only *Want to play* and *All Games* at the moment), adds a button to select a random game among those corresponding to the current filters criteria.

 The *Random game* button chooses an entry, goes to its page if necessary, and isolates it: